 “For example, we might know that a certain guest likes a particular table and a certain beverage,” says Ang.
 “So we can seat them at their favourite table and offer them their usual drink.
 This adds a real personal touch to our service.”

-Identify high-value VIPs
+Identify high-value VIPs with POS systems

 Getting to know your guests on a deeper level can help you deliver more personalised customer service experiences.
 But it’s not just about improving the guest experience.
 OpenTable also helps restaurant managers recognise valuable guests and identify up-sell opportunities.